ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

     plot(ma_2, color=blue)

 The function makes the alert available in the *Create Alert* dialog box.
-Please note, that alertcondition **does NOT start alerts programmatically**, it only gives you the opportunity to create an alert from it in the *Create Alert* dialog box.
+Please note that the alertcondition **does NOT start alerts programmatically**; it only gives you the opportunity to create an alert from it in the *Create Alert* dialog box.
 Alerts must always be created manually.
 Also, an alert created with a custom ``alertcondition`` in Pine